BASED IN SLIGO, IRELAND

 The Royal Blues Story

-Formed in Claremorris, Co.
-Mayo in April, 1963, the Royal Blues were one of The West's first successful top tier showbands.
+The Royal Blues were one of The West's first successful top tier showbands.
 They were managed by the late Andy Creighton, who would later guide the fortunes of the Plattermen, Memories, and a host of other bands.
 The band made it big very quickly and within six weeks of being formed, went on a tour of the Irish halls in the United States.
-They would also tour the States every year after that during Lent, during which the Irish dancing scene closed down.
+They would also tour the States every year after that during Lent, during which time the Irish dancing scene closed down.

 The band was formed when four members of Pete Brown's Band of Renown from Kiltimagh left to strike out on their own.
-Frank Gill (sax), his brother Vincent (trombone), Brian Carr (bass), and Doc Carroll (guitar) rounded out the new lineup with Shay O'Hara (vocals), Don Flanagan (drums), Bobby Smith (trumpet), and Brendan Arnold (guitar).
+Frank Gill (sax), his brother Vincent (trombone), Brian Carr (bass), and Martin "Doc" Carroll (guitar) rounded out the new lineup with Shay O'Hara (vocals), Don Flanagan (drums), Bobby Smith (trumpet), and Brendan Arnold (guitar).
 Doc, Brendan and Vincent were also featured vocalists along with Shay.
-Based in Claremorris, their reputation grew very quickly and in only a few months, they became one of the industry's top draws, and they were soon packing them in across the country.
+Based in Claremorris, their reputation grew very quickly and in only a few months, they became one of the industry's top draws.

-In early 1968, Shay O'Hara left the band, and manager Andy Creighton was quoted in Spotlight magazine and saying he would not be replaced.
+In April, 1968, Shay O'Hara left the band to replace Houston Wells in the Premier Aces, and manager Andy Creighton was quoted in Spotlight magazine as saying he would not be replaced.
+Shay was quoted in Spotlight's April 20th, 1968 issue saying, "I was unhappy with the Blues because they weren't doing enough of my kind of music."
 Although they continued on as a seven piece for a time, they eventually added Dublin man, Joe Quigley.
 In the meantime, Doc Carroll had become the main vocalist after the success of Old Man Trouble.
 During the mid 60's, the Royal Blues also toured the Irish dance halls in the United States on an annual basis.
 They were in America during the turbulent times following the assassination of Martin Luther King, Jr.

 By the early seventies, the era of the big ballrooms and the big showbands was waning and the band underwent a major change.
-Doc Carroll followed the lead of peers like Brendan Bowyer and Dickie Rock and formed his own band, The Nightrunners.
-Vincent Gill left the stage to take over management of the band and the remaining members of the band carried on as the New Blues.
+In February, 1972, Doc Carroll followed the lead of peers like Brendan Bowyer and Dickie Rock and left the Royal Blues after 10 years to form his own band, The Nightrunners.
+The new band would boast two future superstars in addition to Doc...Tom Allen (who became TR Dallas) and his brother Tony, who would go to worldwide fame as half of Foster and Allen.
+The last single Doc recorded with the Royal Blues was "Night Runners."

 The New Blues take over